phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 ```

 ### Putting it together
-Now we just call these test functions right after start:
+We just call these test functions right after start:

 ```nasm
 global _start